-You can also use rfkill to block certain categories of devices.
-This command blocks all Wi-Fi devices on the system:
+You can also use rfkill to block certain categories of devices, or all RFKill-enabled devices.
+For example:

-rfkill block wifi
+~]# rfkill block wifi

+blocks all Wi-Fi devices on the system.
 To block all RFKill-enabled devices, run:

-rfkill block all
+~]# rfkill block all

-To unblock RFKill-enabled devices, execute:

-rfkill unblock

-To obtain a full list of device categories that rfkill can block, run:
+To unblock devices, run rfkill unblock instead of rfkill block.
+To obtain a full list of device categories that rfkill can block, run rfkill help

-rfkill help